alex-karpenko/sacs/README.md

 # **SACS** - Simple Asynchronous Cron Scheduler

-`SACS` is easy to use, lightweight scheduler and executor of repeatable async tasks for Tokio runtime.
+`SACS` is easy to use, lightweight scheduler and executor of repeatable async tasks for `Tokio` runtime.

 ## Features

 - Runs tasks with different types of schedule: once, with delay, by interval, with cron schedule.
-- Uses current Tokio runtime or creates new one with specified type, number of threads and restricted parallelism.
+- Uses current `Tokio` runtime or creates new one with specified type, number of threads and limited parallelism.
 - Allows task cancellation and getting current state of task.
 - Lightweight, small, easy to use.